 Sour cream or yogurt to taste

 2 tbsp (30 mL) chopped parsley

 In medium pan, melt butter with oil on medium heat.
 Add onion and 1 tsp (5 mL) salt.
 Cook, stirring often, 3 minutes, or until softened.
-Stir in garlic, then curry powder for 30 seconds.
-Add stock, pumpkin, maple syrup and pepper.
-When mixture comes to boil, reduce heat to low and simmer 15 minutes, or until onions are very tender.
+Add garlic.
+Stir in curry powder 30 seconds.
+Add stock, pumpkin purée, maple syrup and pepper.
+When stock comes to boil, reduce heat to low.
+Simmer 15 minutes, or until onion is soft.

 Purée using blender.
-Return to pan, stir in cream or milk and reheat if desired (being careful not to let soup boil).
+Return to pan.
+Stir in cream or milk.
+Reheat until steamy, if desired.
+(Do not boil.)
 Adjust salt.

 Ladle into bowls.
 Add dollop of sour cream or yogurt and sprinkling of parsley to each serving.

 Makes 7 cups (1.75 L).